UPPSC Syllabus 2023

 The preliminary examination of UPPSC involves two papers, check the detailed syllabus for both Paper-I and Paper-II below.

 |Paper||Syllabus of UPPSC|

 UPPSC PCS Mains Syllabus

 The marks secured in the UPPSC PCS main exam are the deciding factor in the final selection.
-With the change in UPPCS exam pattern, new syllabus of the UPPSC main exam came into force.
+With the change in the UPPCS exam pattern, the new syllabus of the UPPSC main exam has come into force.